OmarAlejandroLinares/Signal-Processing-for-motor-imagery-BCI/README.md

 ### + Format of the Data
 Given are continuous signals of 59 EEG channels and markers that indicate the time points of cue presentation and the corresponding target classes.

+Data are provided in Matlab format (*.mat) containing variables:
+- cnt: the continuous EEG signals, size [time x channels].
+The array is stored in datatype INT16.
+To convert it to uV values, cnt= 0.1*double(cnt).
+- mrk: structure of target cue information with fields:
+  - pos: vector of positions of the visual cue in the EEG signals, given in unit sample.
+  - y: vector of target classes (-1 for class one or 1 for class two).
+- nfo: structure providing additional information with fields:
+  - fs: sampling rate.
+  - clab: cell array of channel labels.
+  - classes: cell array of the names of the motor imagery classes.
+  - xpos: x-position of electrodes in a 2d-projection.
+  - ypos: y-position of electrodes in a 2d-projection.

 # Procesamiento de señales EEG y su clasificación por algoritmos de Inteligencia Artificial.

 ## Descripción